High Fives + Fist Bumps

 We’ve enjoyed all that Jenny has been sharing with us about her experiences at school so far.
 While the transition back to school hasn’t been all rainbows and unicorns, we’re encouraged by how well she (and we!) are doing.

 Jenny has learned strategies to get what she needs.
-One of those strategies is through physical affection.
+We’ve noticed that one of those strategies is asking for physical affection.
 It makes sense to us.
 Grownups typically respond readily to children when they put their arms up and when they want hugs or kisses.
 It works.
-We’ve been working hard to teach her better strategies than using physical affection to get what she needs.
+While it’s very sweet, we’ve been working on teaching her other strategies to get what she needs.

 At home, we communicate to her that we are always available and willing to give hugs and kisses but if there’s something she needs, she can use words and simply ask for it.
 We say things like, “You know, if you need something, all you have to do is ask!”
 Another thing we have been working on teaching her is that hugs and kisses are for family, and high fives and fist bumps are for everyone else.
-She is still learning appropriate boundaries.
-It would be really helpful to us if you reinforce that same message at school.
+Boundaries are not an easy thing for her to learn!
+It would be really helpful to us if you offer her consistent messages at school.
+That may mean having to decline a hug which I know may be hard, but it would help us a lot if all the grownups around her help her with this.

 We are excited to experience all the ways she will learn and grow this year.
-And, we’re so glad to have you part of that.
+And, we’re so glad you are a part of that!

 Genuinely, —-